SOCI 620: Quantitative Methods 2

 Worksheets

-There will be four worksheets due throughout the semester (see the schedule for specific dates).
+There will be five worksheets due throughout the semester.
 These are intended to help you learn to use the methods we discuss in R and to give you practice in interpreting statistical models.
-Assignments should be submitted online through the Microsoft Teams site.
-Students can work together and consult one another on assignments, but each student should create their own, unique write-up for submission.

 Independent research project